RaphaelBijaoui/MastermindSolver/README.md

 # MastermindSolver
-### Final coursework for EE1 - Introduction to Computing
+Final coursework for EE1-07 Software Engineering 1, taught by Dr. Max Cattafi.

 This assignment deals with a game known as Mastermind or Master Mind, as can be seen in
 <a href="http://www.cs.uni.edu/~wallingf/teaching/cs3530/resources/knuth-mastermind.pdf">this paper</a> from Donald Knuth.